 Frequently, women may feel a new breast mass while showering and conducting their monthly breast exams.
 First and foremost, do not panic if you notice a new breast mass.
-The majority of breast masses (80%) that are found, worked up and diagnosed are actually benign, meaning they are harmless and a part of normal breast architecture.
+The majority of breast masses (80%) that are found, worked up, and diagnosed are actually benign, meaning they are harmless and a part of normal breast architecture.
 Lumps in the breast are common and more common in younger patients where the breast is denser and with less fat.
 That being said, it is still prudent to seek a health care provider to assure that the new mass is not something worrisome like breast cancer.

 Breast tissue naturally has a lumpy bumpy texture.
-Breasts are made up of fibrous connective tissue, glandular tissue, blood vessels, fat and a complex network of ducts and lobules where breast milk is made.
+Breasts are made up of fibrous connective tissue, glandular tissue, blood vessels, fat, and a complex network of ducts and lobules where breast milk is made.
 This intricate network contributes to the lumpy-bumpiness architecture and can be more pronounced in some individuals versus others.
 If the mass is tender and fluctuates in size or comes and goes throughout the month, it is less likely cancerous or malignant.
 Some lumps will appear and disappear at different times in a menstrual cycle as hormones are fluctuating in a woman’s ovulation cycle.
-Breast cancer masses tend to be of one size, non-tender and stay the same size regardless of time of month.
+Breast cancer masses tend to be of one size, non-tender, and stay the same size regardless of the time of the month.
 They will also likely grow in size over time versus benign masses that tend to stay the same size.

 Breast masses can further be categorized as either fluid-filled or solid.
 Solid masses can represent a whole host of different diagnoses, most of which are benign as mentioned above.
-Breast masses can also be fluid filled, called cysts, which are very frequent.
+Breast masses can also be fluid-filled, called cysts, which are very frequent.
 Another good rule assesses whether a mass is fixed or mobile.
 Masses that move and are not tethered tend to be benign masses while painless masses that are fixed and harder to move around tend to have more cancerous characteristics.
 While this is just a good rule of thumb, every breast mass should still be checked out by a qualified health care provider such as your OB/GYN.

 Benign Breast Mass